-The Chief Handicapper is Shane McGuirk.
+The FCC Handicappers are Shane McGuirk and David Walker.
 Who can be contacted by email at email@example.com

 The Handicappers’ Guidelines

 We aim to do this in a fair, respectful and transparent way.
-We have 10 guidelines that the handicappers consider when grading riders and we are pleased to make these guidelines known to all.
+Below are the guidelines that the handicappers consider when grading riders and we are pleased to make these guidelines known to all.

-7. Consideration may be given to a rider depending on course profile or if they have had an extended period off the bike.
-However please note Guideline 9 remains relevant.
+- Consideration may be given to a rider depending on course profile or if they have had an extended period off the bike.

-1. The Handicappers will review the results each week, and make any changes to the grades by Tuesday evening.
+1. The Handicappers will review the results each week, and make any changes to the grades in consultation with the riders in question.

-2. The new Rider Grade list will be published on Handicappers’ Corner, and provided to the entry taker.
+2. The new Rider Grade list will be published in Entry boss.